djolar/py-djolar/README.md

     createDate = models.DateTimeField('create at', auto_now=True)
 ```

-And we need to implement a search engine in the front-end web app to support `Book` search.

-Search criteria would be like this:
+And we need to implement a search engine for `Book` model in the front-end.
+Search criteria requirement would be like this:

 * search by book name (contains)
 * search by book name (exactly match)